kalv25/azure-network-watcher/docs/labs/lab-04/index.md

 Download the `PT1H.json` file and open it in your favorite text editor.
 Search for `10.10.0.132` IP address that we used to generate traffic from `hubVm`.
-The following example is a section taken from the my PT1H.json file, which shows a flows where `10.10.0.132` was part of.
+The following example is a section taken from my PT1H.json file, which shows a flows where `10.10.0.132` was part of.

 ```json
 {